hollosipeti/Mit-f-zzek-ma-AI-ltal-gener-lt-recept-ki-rat-sa-UI-ra/README.md

 Nálunk kétfajta OpenAI Conversation van.
 Egy angol és egy magyar.
 Itt most a magyar OpenAI Conversation beállításait irom le.
 Másold be ezt a szöveget az OpenAI Conversation integráció utasítás (prompt) mezőjébe:

 #### When the user asks for a food recipe, generate the complete recipe including ingredients and step-by-step instructions.
-You MUST use the available tool/script named 'Show recipe on ui' to pass the full text of this recipe to the dashboard. ####
+You MUST use the available tool/script named 'Show recipe on ui' to pass the dish's name to the 'recipe_name' field, and the full text to the 'recipe_text' field. ####

 Ha akarod még kiegészítheted ezekkel is:
 #### Important: Do NOT read the full recipe out loud.
 Verbally, you must reply ONLY with this short confirmation in Hungarian: "A kért receptet megjelenítettem a telefonodon." ####